 - Lichen simplex chronicus: If you continue to scratch or rub your skin, it can result in lichen simplex chronicus.
 This eczema will can cause thick, discolored skin if the habit persists.
 Bumps can occur if one continues to pick at their skin.

 When you visit a doctor, they will typically determine the type of eczema based on the look of your skin.
 However, eczema may also be passed down genetically, which is why they will also ask about personal and family allergy history.
 Eczema may also be caused by coming into contact with chemicals or plants that may cause an allergic reaction.
 If an allergist suspects the cause may be due to an allergy, then they will perform additional tests.
+One option is allergy patch testing.

 You can take a few preventative measures to avoid eczema.
 If you notice the symptoms of eczema often, you should avoid dry air, perfumes, harsh soaps, extreme temperatures, and bubble baths.
 In addition, you should use a humidifier in the winter so that you can add moisture to the air.
 It’s also recommended that you use cotton-made blankets and clothing.
 Another tip is to pat the skin dry with a towel after taking a shower or bath instead of rubbing.
 If you’re susceptible to contact dermatitis, you should avoid encountering plants, jewelry, detergents, and other things that may exacerbate your skin allergies.
 Since stasis dermatitis occurs in the legs, wear compression stockings and elevate the leg if you will lie down for a long period of time.